Confessional Lutheran theology, hagiography, philosophy, music, culture, sports, education,

-However, this view was much in the minority and most though that the science proved that the earth sat still amidst all Creation.
-At the same time, the notion that medieval Christians thought the earth flat has been largely disproved.
+However, this view was much in the minority and most thought that the science proved that the earth sat still amidst all Creation.
+At the same time, the notion that medieval Christians believed the earth flat has been largely disproved.
 Among those who never held this view were Dante

 , who referred to the earth as a sphere in the early 1300's and Thomas Aquinas

 in the opening portion of his Summa Theologica

 .
 Other early "round earth" Christians included the Venerable Bede

 , already in the late 100s AD.
 At issue was the motion, not the shape, of the earth.

 A unified theory of the cosmos remained a major stumbling block.
 Because the geocentric model was interwoven with related theories in philosophy, chemistry, physics, music, natural theology, and the like, it seemed that rejecting any single part endangered the whole theory.
 Ever more accurate measurements ot the celestial bodies, however, imposed ever more increasing burdens upon the defenders of geocentrism.
 The patches applied by astronomers and mathematicians couldn't cover all the old theory's holes